Arunkumar-Arivazhagan/TypeScript_Ecom/README.md

 # Task 10 & 11 - I have used a new booming framework called Playwright with TypeScript.
 Below I have added the initial setup, this can be considered as a baseline and further branched out.

+To run the code, npx playwright test --ui

 ## TypeScript setup:
 - npm i -g typescript
 - In the project folder, tsc --init